ICanBoogie/ActiveRecord/README.md

 - `mode`: Specifies the join mode.
 Default: `INNER`.
 - `as`: Alias for the joining model.
 Default: The alias of the joining model.

-The column character ":" is used to distinguish a model identifier from a raw fragement.
+The column character ":" is used to distinguish a model identifier from a raw fragment.

 ```php
 <?php